A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Conclusions and Future Work

 \section{Conclusions and Future Work}

-From the perspectives of PSNE existence and the PoA, unlike the two-party case, we have learned that the election game is ``bad" when more than two parties are involved in the sense that the PSNE is no longer guaranteed to exist and the PoA can be in proportional to the number of competing parties.
-Our work provides an alternative explanation why the two-party system is prevalent in democratic countries.
+From the perspectives of PSNE existence and the PoA, unlike the case of two groups, we have learned that the election game is ``bad'' when more than two groups are involved in the sense that the PSNE is no longer guaranteed to exist and the PoA can be proportional to the number of competing groups even with a cross-monotone and order-preserving WP function.

-We have shown that the PoA of the egoistic election game is upper bounded by the number of parties~$m$, and this also improves the previous bound in~\cite{LLC2021} using the softmax WP function for the two-party case.
-Nevertheless, PoA provides worst-case measure of inefficiency of a game, so it is also interesting to know if an election game of more party players is still efficient in average over all game instances.
+We prove that to determine if the election game has a PSNE is {\sf NP}-complete, even for the egoistic election game when the WP function is wired as part of the input.
+It will be interesting to know if the problem is still {\sf NP}-complete when the WP function is fixed to be the softmax function.
+In spite of the {\sf NP}-completeness result, two parameters of the election game, that is, the number of irresolute groups and the nominating depth, are extracted in this work and utilized to devise an efficient parameterized algorithm for computing a PSNE of the egoistic election game.
+In addition, even when PSNE does not exist, our {\sf FPT} algorithm enumerates a restricted candidate set determined by~$k$ and~$d$, which may serve as a useful search space for other solution concepts, such as mixed-strategy Nash equilibria.

-Under the strongly egoism assumption, we regard a coalition as a unit which receives the whole payoff.
-Naturally, one might argue that not every member party player in a coalition is ``equally happy".
-We plan to consider individual strategic behaviors of each party player including the choice of parties for the coalition, and moreover, the payoff of each individual party player will be considered separately.
-Computation of such a coalition deserves further investigation.
+We have shown that, under a cross-monotone and order-preserving WP function, the PoA of the egoistic election game is upper bounded by the number of groups~$m$, and this also improves the previous bound in~\cite{LLC2021} using the softmax WP function for the two-party case.
+Our PoA bound is tight for the egoistic two-party election game using either the hardmax or the softmax function as the WP function, and is also tight for general $m\geq 2$ when the hardmax function is applied as the WP function.
+It will be interesting to know whether this bound is tight for all cross-monotone and order-preserving WP functions.
+Nevertheless, PoA provides a worst-case measure of inefficiency of a game, so it is also interesting to know if an election game of more group players is still efficient \emph{in average} over all game instances.